HCIILAB/DeRPN/README.md

 }
 ```
 ## Main Results

-**Note**: The reimplemented results are different from those presented  in the paper for different training settings, but the conclusions are still consistent.
+**Note**: The reimplemented results are slightly different from those presented  in the paper for different training settings, but the conclusions are still consistent.
 For example, this code doesn't use multi-scale training which should boost the results for both DeRPN and RPN.

 ### COCO-Text